onnela-lab/forest/docs/source/jasmine.md

 `traj2stats.py`
 This file converts the imputed trajectory matrix to summary statistics.
-- `Hyperparameters`: @dataclass to store the hyperparameters for the imputation and summary statistics.
+- `Hyperparameters`: dataclass to store the hyperparameters for the imputation and summary statistics.
 - `transform_point_to_circle`: transform a transforms a set of cooordinates to a shapely circle with a provided radius.
 - `get_nearby_locations`: return a dictionary of nearby locations, a dictionary of nearby locations' names, and a dictionary of nearby locations' coordinates.
 - `gps_summaries`: converts the imputed trajectory matrix to summary statistics.